 MYTH: We’ve had all sorts of offers for the movie rights to Into The Blast, the book that looks at Kenny Christiansen as the famous skyjacker.

 TRUTH: There have only been TWO offers.
 The first came from an anonymous client of Paradigm, the rep agency in New York City.
 They merely asked if the rights were available.
 We said yes.
 Later, they revealed themselves as representing CBS Films, and made a modest five-figure offer for the movie rights to Christiansen’s story.
 When they warned us that they planned to take ‘serious liberties’ with Kenny’s life story, and that some portions of the film might be ‘comedic,’ we turned down the offer.
 Soon afterward, CBS Films purchased the rights to author Geoffrey Gray’s book Skyjack, but later sold the rights to director Will Gluck’s (Friends With Benefits, Annie) production company.
+To date, no film based on the Gray book is in production.

 MYTH: Adventure Books has hosted multiple online forums, which were closed down due to Terms of Service violations.